tryretool/retool_devops_workshop/aws-creds.md

 # **Creating and attaching EC2 and Cost Explorer Permissions to an IAM user**.

-For the purposes of this workshop, we will need a User that has the permissions to access EC2 and Cost Explorer APIs.
-Here are the instructions to create a user and allocate the appropriate permissions.
+For the purposes of this workshop, you need a user with permissions to access AWS Cost Explorer APIs and Amazon EC2 APIs.
+You have two options:

 ## Option 1: Use Burner Credentials

-If you do not have access to an AWS account, or are unable to create a user with the required permissions, for the purposes of this work, use the following burner account credentials.
-Please note that **these will be destroyed after the workshop, and you would not be able to use them**:
+If you don't have an AWS account or can't create a user with the necessary permissions, you can use the provided burner account credentials.
+However, please be aware that **these credentials will be destroyed after the workshop, and you won't be able to use them again**.

-### Module 1
+### Module 1 (Cost Explorer App)

-> - AWS Access Key ID: `AKIA4GSR46W2D5HIPG63`
+- AWS Access Key ID: `AKIA4GSR46W2D5HIPG63`
-> - AWS Secret Key ID: `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`
+- AWS Secret Key ID: `ImIFzSX7ppDY9QR+A4lSCDUUOSTLKcyPfRSuDaYE`

-### Module 2
+### Module 2 (EC2 App)

->
-> > - **AWS Access Key ID**: `AKIARFLN3W5QNGVU4P7M`
+- **AWS Access Key ID**: `AKIARFLN3W5QNGVU4P7M`
-> > - **AWS Secret Key ID**: `+8LoapuR6blaTKHAbc5Eapx5fDxq432e+wTDhvRn`
+- **AWS Secret Key ID**: `+8LoapuR6blaTKHAbc5Eapx5fDxq432e+wTDhvRn`

 ## Option 2: Use your own AWS Credentials
+Here are the instructions to create a user and allocate the appropriate permissions.

-1. Log in to your AWS console.
+1. Log in to your [AWS console](https://aws.amazon.com).
 2. Navigate to the IAM service.
 3. Create a new policy for Cost Explorer using the JSON below.
 4. Create a new policy for EC2 using the JSON below.